-It is the mission of the Parole Division to provide quality, zealous legal representation and advocacy to returning citizens in the District of Columbia who are facing a loss of liberty and extensions of their periods of supervision through revocation of their parole or supervised release for alleged violations of their conditions of release.
-Each year, we represent hundreds of individuals at administrative hearings before the U.S. Parole Commission (USPC).
-In some select cases, we also file direct administrative appeals on behalf of our clients to the USPC Appeals Unit.
+The Parole Division strives to provide quality legal representation and advocacy to citizens in the District of Columbia who are facing a loss of liberty through revocation of their parole or supervised release for alleged violations of their conditions of release.
+Each year, the division’s lawyers represent hundreds of individuals at administrative hearings before the U.S. Parole Commission (Parole Commission).
+In some select cases, the division also files direct administrative appeals on behalf of our clients to the Parole Commission Appeals Unit.

-Our goal is to secure guaranteed constitutional, statutory, and regulatory protections in every case and to minimize the impact of potentially harsh punitive sanctions.
-We also advocate for the Commission to expand the use of alternative sanctions other than incarceration, such as mental health, substance abuse treatment, and related diversion programs.
-In the furtherance of this mission, we also draft and propose statutory changes and amendments to the federal regulations which govern the revocation process.
-Moreover, the division provides advocacy on behalf of persons on supervision with the Court Services and Offender Supervision Agency in the District and federal Probation Offices supervising returning citizens in other jurisdictions.
+The division’s goal is to secure guaranteed constitutional, statutory, and regulatory protections in every case and to minimize the impact of potentially harsh punitive sanctions.
+The lawyers also advocate for the Parole Commission to expand the use of alternative sanctions other than incarceration, such as mental health, substance abuse treatment, and related diversion programs.
+Parole attorneys also draft and propose statutory changes and amendments to the federal regulations that govern the revocation process.
+Moreover, the division provides advocacy on behalf of persons on supervision with the Court Services and Offender Supervision Agency in D.C. and federal probation offices supervising returning citizens in other jurisdictions.

 The Parole Division also supports and trains other divisions within PDS on parole and supervised release matters, provides trainings to the local defense bar and pro bono attorneys, and gives advice and assistance to the public and attorneys through our Duty Day program.